Get started

 Every Quickstart should end with deliberate testing.
 Do not assume the workflow is correct just because the happy path works once.

-- Delivery test: Confirm CRM updates and webhook events arrive where expected.
+• Delivery test: Confirm CRM updates, webhook events, messages, or calls arrive where expected.

 Team onboarding